 This weekly program features a variety of music created in the last five to 10 years.
 It airs Sundays from 2 to 3 p.m.

 Each week, Leo Rayhill highlights such greats as Louis Armstrong, Count Basie, Ella Fitzgerald and Duke Ellington.
 Rayhill, a 45-year veteran of the radio industry and host of WCNY’s Sounds of Jazz for more than 40 years, can be heard on WCNY-FM 91.3 Syracuse, WUNY-FM 89.5 Utica, and WJNY-FM 90.9 Watertown Sunday afternoons at 5 p.m.
 With a digital radio, you can tune toWCNY’s Jazz broadcast on each of the signals noted above (or online below) and listen to Sounds of Jazz seven days a week from 2 p.m. until 6 p.m.
 Learn more

 Thursday Morning Roundtable is broadcast on WCNY-FM Sundays at 8 p.m. during the academic year.
-It’s a weekly public service program, sponsored by Syracuse University’s University College, which features experts speaking on local, state and national issues of concern to the community.
+It’s a weekly public service program, sponsored by Syracuse University’s Office of Community Engagement, which features experts speaking on local, state and national issues of concern to the community.
 Learn more

 Keep in touch with upcoming musical events as local, regional, national, and international musicians and artists visit the Classic FM studios.
 Interviews and live performances inform and entertain you!
 Follow WCNY on Facebook and Twitter to learn of upcoming Live at WCNY Radio Events, with host Diane Jones.
 Learn more

 “Feminine Fusion” is a weekly syndicated radio program produced in the WCNY studios that highlights the influence of women in classical music.
 These are the women throughout history and into the present day who create, perform, and inspire.
 Learn more.